Inky Mark

-Inky Mark (麥鼎鴻 (Mài Dǐnghóng); born November 17, 1947) is a Canadian politician was Mayor of Dauphin and a former member of the House of Commons of Canada, representing the Manitoba riding of Dauphin—Swan River—Marquette.
-Mark was a member of the Conservative Party of Canada, although he frequently criticized and took positions opposite the party and its leader, Stephen Harper.
-Mark ran in the 2015 federal election, noting that he is now a Green Party of Canada member but that he would still run as an independent.
-He lost significantly.
+Inky Mark (麥鼎鴻 (Mài Dǐnghóng); born November 17, 1947) is a Canadian politician who served as a member of the House of Commons of Canada, representing the Manitoba riding of Dauphin—Swan River—Marquette from 1997 to 2010.
+A member of the Conservative Party of Canada, he frequently disagreed with the party's positions and criticized leader and prime minister Stephen Harper.
+Mark previously served on Dauphin's city council.

+In July 2026, Mark was charged with firearms trafficking and owning illegal firearms.

-Early life
+Early life and education

 Mark was born in Taishan, China, and moved to Manitoba as a child.
-Mark's father and grandfather had emigrated from China to Canada some time previously, but were unable to bring their families with them as a result of provisions in the Chinese Immigration Act of 1923.
+Mark's father and grandfather had emigrated from China to Canada some time earlier, but were unable to bring their families with them due to provisions of the Chinese Immigration Act of 1923.
 Mark accompanied his mother when she fled China in 1953, and subsequently settled with his family in the Manitoba community of Gilbert Plains.

-Education

 Mark has a Bachelor of Arts from Brandon University and a Bachelor of Education degree from the University of Manitoba.
 Before entering political life, he worked as a high school teacher and small businessman.
-Mark also has a certificate in broadcasting and started a master's degree in education program, although he did not graduate.
+Mark also has a certificate in broadcasting and started a master's degree program in education, although he did not graduate.

 Political career

 Municipal politics

-Mark's political career started when joined the Board of Directors of the Dauphin First United Church.
+Mark's political career started when he joined the Board of Directors of the Dauphin First United Church.
 He was subsequently elected to the Dauphin town council in 1991, and became the town's mayor in 1994.